amina-mardiyyah/artorg-phd/README.md

 # Description of the problem:
 This challenge is about Blood Glucose prediction.
 It is a time-series forecasting problem.
 Blood Glucose Prediction(BGM) valuable information for improving the insulin management for patients with type 1 diabetes (PwT1D).
-The goal of this challenge is to develop a deep learning model to predict blood glucose level of individuals with type1 diabetics.
+The goal of this challenge is to develop a deep learning model to predict blood glucose level of individuals with type1 diabetes.

 # About the dataset: